thilobillerbeck/magicwormhole.thilo-billerbeck.com/content/_index.md

 - Authenticity: An active attacker can not manipulate encrypted messages without being detected
 - Secure channel: An active attacker cannot replay past authentic messages, nor change the order in which messages are received

+For a more in-depth security analysis, refer to the protocol documentation TODO link

 ## Privacy

 Unless additional measures are taken (see below), the following metadata are inevitably leaked to the rendezvous server: